 The required values for the token are as follows:

+The "iss" claim shall contain the URL identifying the STI-PA that issued the TNAuthList Authority Token.

 The “exp” claim contains the DateTime value of the ending date and time that the token expires.

-The “jti” claim contains a universally unique identifier for the token.
+The “jti” claim contains a universally unique identifier for this TNAuthlist Authority token transaction.

-The “atc” claim contains the ACME TNAuthList identifier defined in [draft-ietf-acme-authority-token-tnauthlist], and a fingerprint of the ACME credentials the SP used to create an account with the STI-CA, as defined in clause 6.3.3.
-The TNAuthList identifier shall contain a single SPC assigned to the requesting Service Provider.
-The fingerprint shall be in the form as shown in the above example, with the algorithm first followed by a space followed by the fingerprint value.
+The “atc” claim is comprised of three elements as defined in [draft-ietf-acme-authority-token-tnauthlist].
+In the context of SHAKEN, the contents of the elements is as follows:

+The “TNAuthList“ key shall be equal to the TNAuthList identifier “value” string, which shall contain the base 64 encoding of the TN Authorization List certificate extension ASN.1 object.
+This object shall contain a single SPC assigned to the requesting Service Provider.

+The “ca” key shall be set to false, indicating that the token is being used to authorize the request for an end-entity certificate

+The fingerprint key shall be equal to the fingerprint of the ACME account credentials as defined in [RFC4949].
 The fingerprint value consists of the name of the hash function, which shall be ‘SHA256’ for this specification, followed by the hash value itself.
 The hash value is represented as a sequence of uppercase hexadecimal bytes, separated by colons.
 The number of bytes is defined by the hash function.

 JSON Web Token Signature